dmitriy-shingarey/coursera-modern-cpp-dev/white_belt/README.md

 Learning Objectives:

-* Write your first C++ program.
+* Write your first C++ program
-* Apply all the most common language constructions: input and output to standard streams, conditional statements, loops
+* Use common language constructs such as input/output to standard streams, conditional statements, and loops
-* Learn the basic data types of the C++ language
+* Understand the basic data types of the C++ language

 ### [2.
 Techniques of using functions and containers](solutions/week2)

 Learning Objectives:

-* Apply functions in C++
+* Use functions in C++
-* Apply a vector container
+* Utilize the vector container
-* Apply a map container
+* Utilize the map container
-* Apply a set container
+* Utilize the set container

 ### [3.
 Meditation on Algorithms and Classes](solutions/week3)

 Learning Objectives:

-* Apply algorithms
+* Use algorithms
-* Know the visibility and initialization of variables
+* Understand the visibility and initialization of variables
-* Structures and classes
+* Work with structures and classes
-* Method constancy
+* Use method constancy
-* Constructors
+* Use constructors

 ### [4.
 I/O, exceptions, and operator overloading](solutions/week4)

 Learning Objectives:

-* Date structures
+* Use data structures
-* Function class
+* Work with function classes
-* Text files and threads
+* Read and write text files and threads
-* Exceptions
+* Use exceptions

 ### [5.
 First Kumite](solutions/week5_final_project)